Country _ Name

 Attitude of the country towards financial services using crypto currencies

-The BSP regulations on virtual asset service providers (VASPs) are fairly recent, and this is seen as the policymakers trying to catch up with VA systems that are delivering financial services in faster and more economical means.
+The BSP regulations on virtual asset service providers (VASPs) are fairly recent, and this is seen as the policymakers trying to catch up with virtual asset (VA) systems that are delivering financial services in faster and more economical means.
 Acceptance and use of VASPs is on the rise in the Philippines, and there do not appear to be any significant reservations on the roll-out of such services here, provided of course, that licensing and related requirements are complied with.

 Legal affairs